Published on: 19th October 2022

 Work will now begin to refurbish Stockport’s Cobden unit into a psychiatric intensive care unit for women.
 This is something Pennine Care doesn’t currently provide and will allow women to receive specialist NHS psychiatric care closer to home.

-The refurbishment will cost around £600k and be completed to the same high standards as Walkerwood.
-It’s expected to open in late spring 2023; with patients and staff choosing to call it Woodbank, after the borough’s historical park.
+The refurbishment will be completed to the same high standards as Walkerwood.
+Patients and staff have chosen to call it Woodbank, after the borough’s historical park.

 Picture above: